whatnameisit/Samsung-ATIV-One-5-DM500A2J-K26L-Hackintosh/README.md

 ## Updating VBIOS with GOP driver
 1. Follow the directions found in [this](https://www.win-raid.com/t892f16-AMD-and-Nvidia-GOP-update-No-requests-DIY.html) thread.
+- Note 1: This step is only required for dGPUs with legacy ROMs.
+If you have a model that is manufactured relatively recently, you would not need to follow this step.
+Check online.
-- Note: The ROM images in this repository are specifically for Sapphire HD 7750 1GB with device-id 1002:683F and subsystem-id 174B:E213.
+- Note 2: The ROM images in this repository are specifically for Sapphire HD 7750 1GB with device-id 1002:683F and subsystem-id 174B:E213.
 Follow the update method for your own card.

 ## Steps to install
 1. Read [Configuration.pdf](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf).